Peter Pan (song)

+Background and development

+"Peter Pan" is a country pop song about a lost love, who is compared to the song's namesake as a metaphor for his immaturity and tendency to run away.
+The ballad has been noted by critics for showcasing a greater emotional depth than Ballerini's previous releases in terms of both lyrical complexity and performance.
+In a 2019 interview with American Songwriter, co-writer Jesse Lee said that she had the song idea "six months prior" to writing it, jotting down the hook ("You're never gonna grow up, you're never gonna be a man, Peter Pan.") on her phone.
+Lee told co-producer Forest Glen Whitehead and Kelsea Ballerini about the hook, and they started crafting the song moving forward, writing the first verse in a few minutes and spending a majority on the chorus and the second verse.
+After finishing the writing process that day, they went on to record the song, with both Lee and Whitehead providing background vocals.

 Reception

 Critical

 The staff of country music blog Taste of Country praised Ballerini's emotive performance of the song, writing that "the singer either performs the ballad with someone in mind, or she's country music's best actress," and also noted that the song confirms Ballerini's talent as a songwriter.
 In 2017, Billboard contributor Chuck Dauphin put "Peter Pan" at number two on his top 10 list of Ballerini's best songs.